 Washington DC Personal Injury Claims

 The Superior Court is located in the heart of Washington D.C. at 500 Indiana Avenue, N.W. in the Judiciary Square.
 The main courthouse, the Moultrie Courthouse, contains most of the courtrooms and relevant administrative offices.
-It is really in the eye of the storm, just a few blocks from the Capital Building, Smithsonian and other historic attractions.
-The other buildings which comprise the Judiciary Square house many of the court agencies and services.
+It is really in the eye of the storm, just a few blocks from the Capitol Building, Smithsonian and other historical attractions.
+The other buildings that comprise the Judiciary Square house many of the court agencies and services.

 The Superior Court has a Chief Judge (Hon.
 Robert E. Morin) and over 60 associate judges and magistrates.
 Each judge is assigned to a particular division for a designated length of time, usually 18 months to 2 years.
 During this time, the judge hears only cases filed in that Division.
 We have found this to be an extremely efficient system since each judge has only one area of the law to focus on at a time and are typically well-versed in current case law and trends.
 In general, the Civil Division of the Superior Court runs very smoothly and efficiently.
 While our attorneys have found that trial dates are often postponed by the court, the parties are always given ample notice, months usually, so that rearrangements can be made without any hardship or costs to the parties.Administration of Civil Tort Cases in DC

 With respect to the administration of personal injury case, there have been some productive changes in the way cases are handled in the District of Columbia.
 In car crash injury cases, both the mediation date and the pretrial conference will be set at the initial scheduling conference, with the pretrial date calendared within 2-3 weeks of the mediation date.
 With respect to dispositive motions that are not anticipated, the time built into the track for the filing and ruling of such motions will now be completely eliminated.
 This should help move auto accident cases in Washington D.C. move along with greater ease.